steven-deboer/pcc-demo/README.md

 ![image](https://github.com/steven-deboer/pcc-demo/assets/96180461/026aca44-5638-4cb8-9550-1bc11816093f)

-3. Now, make sure that you have a runtime rule that alerts on any processes that deviate from the learned model.
+4. Now, make sure that you have a runtime rule that alerts on any processes that deviate from the learned model.
 The scope should include our container.
 This rule will be used during the demo.
 A good starter could be to have **All other processes effect** to Alert so the attacks are not prevented when we start.

 ![image](https://github.com/steven-deboer/pcc-demo/assets/96180461/d6095ce0-ecb0-49dd-937a-63ed05860386)

+### Demo

-4. Attach to the container and run the demo script:
+1. Attach to the container and run the demo script:

     ```shell
     ./pcc_demo.sh